Ireland women's national rugby sevens team: Rugby Europe Women's Sevens

 Ireland first competed in the Rugby Europe Women's Sevens in 2006.
-Their best performances in the tournament were in 2016 and 2017 when they finished third on both occasions.
+Their best performances in the tournament were in 2016, 2017 and 2026 when they finished third on all three occasions.

 Olympics

 In their attempt to qualify for the 2016 Summer Olympics, Ireland competed in a series of qualifying tournaments including the 2015 Rugby Europe Women's Sevens Championships, the 2015 Rugby Europe Women's Sevens Olympic Repechage Tournament and the 2016 Rugby World Women's Sevens Olympic Repechage Tournament.
 However they were unsuccessful in their bid to qualify.

 The team automatically qualified for the 2024 Summer Olympics on May 24, 2023, in a 10–5 win over Fiji.